 This criticism is the result of a misconception of the nature of esoteric knowledge.
 First of all, they were not Gurdjieff’s ideas.
 He makes it plain that he acquired his knowledge through a long search.
 In other words, he was given the ideas, just as Ouspensky was.
 Gurdjieff was not very forthcoming about his sources, but he never claimed to have invented the ideas of the system.

 Esoteric ideas come from higher mind.
 They are not invented so much as rediscovered.
 This is something that is difficult for us to comprehend at the beginning.
 Our democratic ideals have blinded us to the idea that men can have a radically different being; that is, that some men, because they have mastered the exercises of esoterism, have a greater capacity to understand.
 Essentially all esoteric systems are the same, whether they were practiced by the ancient Egyptians, Medieval Christians monks, 13th century Sufis, or the generations of people of the Gurdjieff movement, who have learned to practice self-remembering and non-identification.
 Higher mind means the working of higher centers.
 The idea is that when higher centers work, it is possible to see what is normally passed over in sleep.
-And the knowledge that comes from this perception, particularly the knowledge of the methods and the exercises that are needed to connect to higher centers, is the basis of esoteric knowledge.
+And the knowledge that comes from this perception, particularly the knowledge of the methods and the exercises that are needed to connect to higher centers, forms the basis of esoteric knowledge.